dsanchezp18/econ899/notebooks/notes.md

 - Other similar papers:
     - Agarwal (SRED in Canada)
     - The impact of regional investment incentives on employment and productivity Daly
-    - Czarnitzki the only paper to actually see innovation output.
+    - Czarnitzki the only paper to actually see innovation output, also Berube & MOHNEN
+    - Estimating the Incremental Impacts of a Provincial R&D Tax Credit Brouillette 2013, BC no significant change in R\&D spending.
+    - Inelastic business demand for innovation in Canada.

 - AITC implementation date is a bit "fuzzy".
     - Investments made beginning january 2017
     - But the program was announced in 2016
     - And expenses were elegible (maybe) beginning april 2016

-- Talk about how patents were separated by section code.
-This is valuable but should compare to studies in Canada that have done this.
-    - Most use survey data.

-- One of the most important things is that Canada has one of the most generous R&D tax credits in the world.

 - Title:
     - Offsetting innovation?
 The impact of the Alberta Investment Tax Credit on intellectual property